-- : Do you agree with how the reference rate is specified?
+• : Do you agree with how the reference rate is specified?
 If not, how should it be specified?

 The details of this methodology are not clear and need to be clarified.
-We believe that more time is needed to properly assess, develop and test with consumers any change to the performance scenario methodology and their underlying assumptions, and assess all possible options including for example illustrative scenarios.
+Insurance Europe believes that more time is needed to properly assess, develop and test with consumers any change to the performance scenario methodology and their underlying assumptions, and assess all possible options including for example illustrative scenarios.

-In any case, we would like to stress that the introduction of interim changes that are not properly defined nor fully tested is not beneficial for consumers and will create legal risks for product manufacturers.
+The introduction of interim changes that are not properly defined nor fully tested is not beneficial for consumers and will create legal risks for product manufacturers.

 As to the overall dividend yield methodology that is proposed in the consultation paper, this approach is considerably more complex than the current one and is not straightforward to implement for all PRIIPs.
-Furthermore, we do not see any benefit in calculating 50,000 paths for products with ongoing premiums: this will not add much precision to the simulation but will result in higher burden for the providers.
+Furthermore, Insurance Europe does not see any benefit in calculating 50,000 paths for products with ongoing premiums: this will not add much precision to the simulation but will result in higher burden for the providers.